nkumar248/digital_reverb/README.md

 ## Concept
 This project is based on the original Schroeder Reverb from the 1960s.
 The Schroeder Reverb as described in [1] consists of three Allpass Filters (AP) followed by a parallel bank of Feedback Comb Filters (FBC).
 All filters contain varying delay and decay times.
 This reverb design is a Feedback Delay Network (FDN) which is an ideal leightweight design option for programming on a microcontroler.
 I enhanced this design by adding an additional AP and four additional FBCs to enhance the reverberation effect.
-While the decay parameters are copied as is (and slightly varied for the added filters), I increased the delay legths significantly by ear (the base values did not produce a strong reverberation in my implementation).
+While the decay parameters are copied as is (and slightly varied for the added filters), I increased the delay legths significantly by ear (even after adaption to modern sampling rate of 48 kHz the base values did not produce a strong reverberation in my implementation).

 Also, I added two potentiometers that control the reverb "size" and the dry/wet mix.
 The reverb size parameter changes the delay lengths in all filters through a logarithmic mapping.
 I had included modulating the decay in all filters using the reverb size as well but this did not sound good in practice.

 ![schroeder_reverb-1](https://github.com/user-attachments/assets/f9ec3a4c-8161-424d-862d-dac8188b8870)
 Black denotes the original Schroeder Reverb architecture ([1]), red denotes my additions for a stronger reverberation.